wlanslovenija/firmware-core/README.rst

     make image PROFILE="TLWR1043" PACKAGES="wireless-tools wpad-mini kmod-netem kmod-pktgen ntpclient qos-scripts iperf horst wireless-info cronscripts iwinfo nodewatcher-agent nodewatcher-agent-mod-general nodewatcher-agent-mod-resources nodewatcher-agent-mod-interfaces nodewatcher-agent-mod-wireless nodewatcher-agent-mod-keys_ssh nodewatcher-agent-mod-clients uhttpd ip-full"

-You can use only packages which were premade when creating this builder.
-You `cannot compile custom packages at this step anymore`__.
+You can use only packages which were made when creating this builder (are listed in the `openwrt/packages` file).
+You `cannot compile custom packages at this step anymore`_.
+If you need additional packages, you have to `modify the firmware builders`_.

 Resulting image will be in ``/builder/imagebuilder/bin/ar71xx/``.

-__ `Build System Internals`_
+.. _cannot compile custom packages at this step anymore:`Build System Internals`
+.. _modify the firmware builders:`Modifying Firmware Builders`

 Accessing Built Images
 ----------------------